rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ## Common "CI" workflows and their problems

 I primarily have experience with using Jenkins as a CI server.
-And the two most common patterns in Jenkins prevents you from doing continuous integration.
+And the two most common patterns in Jenkins prevent you from doing continuous integration.
 Let's have a look.

 ### Run pipeline after commit